MalekKamel/NavigationControllerAppearance/README.md

 # AppearanceNavigationController
+This is an excellent design for `NavigationController` appearance of `NavigationBar` and `ToolBar`  by Yalantis.
+### What's the difference?
-This is an excellent design for `NavigationController` by Yalantis.
-I updated the code to Swift 4 and improved code for better readability and copying to your project.
+- [ ] I updated the code to Swift 4
+- [ ] Improved code for better readability and copying to your project.

 ## Original Description